UK driving laws

 What are the basic rules of driving?

 If you've passed your driving test in the UK, you should already be aware of the driving laws.
-Here's a quick refresher of some of the basic traffic laws, or you could take a look at the newer rules that might have been introduced since you took your test.
+Here's a quick refresher of some of the basic traffic laws.

 Read on for some of the lesser-known UK driving laws or brush up your knowledge of the full set in the Highway Code.